shmehdi01/Code-Playbook/Productivity-Hacks..md

 Please try not to take office work home.
 Work efficiently in office to finish your daily work within office hours.
 Go home, enjoy with family and friends.
 Exercise a bit.
 Live a life.

-## Delive a programming product, not a program.

-What is that?
-Read [here](https://crownstack.github.io/writeup/2017/06/07/the-mythical-man-month.html)